-The content of this blog is best utilized after you have followed the exercises in our mobility video.
+The content of this shoulder health blog is best utilized after you have followed the exercises in our shoulder mobility blog and video below.

 The shoulder is one of the most complex joints in the human body.
 It’s a ball and socket joint and has the ability to go in virtually any direction.
 Fun fact: There are 17 muscles that attach to the shoulder blade alone!
-For this reason strengthening the shoulder can be a complex process.
+For this reason strengthening your muscles for optimal shoulder health can be a complex process.
+If these muscles do not fire correctly, there’s a good chance that developing shoulder and neck pain is not far off.
+Having weakness in the shoulder can even give you headaches.
 The exercises outlined in this blog will help with both shoulder coordination and strength but they should NOT be painful.
-If you have pain during these exercises you may need something more specific and we can help.
-We help people like you get back to their active lifestyles every day.
+If you have pain during these exercises you may need something more specific and we can help, give us a call!

 The first two exercises will focus on improving the ability of your shoulder blade to rotate upwards, this is essential for you to be able to lift your arm in the first place.